eguiraud/root_dictionaries_tutorial/README.md

 Generating dictionaries is precisely "asking the interpreter" the information required to perform I/O of a given C++ type.
-The code inside dictionaries then triggers the registration of a class with ROOT's infrastructure at program initialization time, so ROOT can "find back" I/O information on the class.
+The code inside dictionaries then triggers the registration of a class with ROOT's infrastructure at program initialization time, so ROOT can automatically "find back" information on the class during program execution.
 For very simple types, like structs with data members of fundamental types, ROOT can actually perform I/O without dictionaries;
 we plan to extend this capability to more types in the future.

 ### Writing to a TFile vs writing into a TTree

-ROOT data is very often stored inside `TTree` objects (which are in turn stored inside ROOT files, often manipulated via the TFile class).
-ROOT can store your custom types either directly inside a TFile or as a TTree "branch" (i.e. inside a `TTree`).
+ROOT data is very often stored inside `TTree` objects (which are in turn stored inside ROOT files, often manipulated via the TFile class), but it is also possible to store your custom types directly inside a TFile.
 To pick one or the other option, think of TFiles as directories and TTrees as databases or datasets: if you want to save a single object to a ROOT file, you can store it directly in the TFile (e.g. via `TFile::WriteObjectAny`); if you want to store several different values of a given type and later access all of those values as part of a single dataset/database, then it's probably better to create a `TTree` with the appropriate schema,